To enjoy the full Mail & Guardian online experience: please upgrade your browser

 There’s also a question mark over the future of the Brexit lobby and its key figures such as Farage, who were excluded from the official “Leave” campaign.
 Having led the country to the EU’s exit, it’s unclear whether they will be content to leave exit negotiations to the Conservative government.

-One industry particularly under threat is financial services, which employs more than 2 million people nationwide and paid 66 billion pounds ($89 billion) in tax last year.
+The city One industry particularly under threat is financial services, which employs more than 2 million people nationwide and paid 66 billion pounds ($89 billion) in tax last year.
 The City of London’s status as a financial capital may now be eroded, especially if the UK loses “passporting” rights which allow banks to reside in the U K and sell their products and services throughout the EU.

 JPMorgan Chase & Co.
 Chief Executive Jamie Dimon, who has 16 000 employees in London and other British cities, said this month a vote to leave could mean a quarter of those jobs might be cut.
 Morgan Stanley and HSBC have made similar noises.